edgelesssys/constellation/docs/docs/reference/cli.md

 ```
       --config string   path to the configuration file (default "constellation-conf.yaml")
       --debug           enable debug logging
+      --force           disable version compatibility checks - might result in corrupted clusters
 ```

-## constellation upgrade plan
+## constellation upgrade check

-Plan an upgrade of a Constellation cluster
+Check for possible upgrades

 ### Synopsis

-Plan an upgrade of a Constellation cluster by fetching compatible image versions and their measurements.
+Check which upgrades can be applied to your Constellation Cluster.

 ```
-constellation upgrade plan [flags]
+constellation upgrade check [flags]
 ```

 ### Options

 ```
-  -f, --file string   path to output file, or '-' for stdout (omit for interactive mode)
-  -h, --help          help for plan
+  -h, --help            help for check
+      --ref string      the reference to use for querying new versions (default "-")
+      --stream string   the stream to use for querying new versions (default "stable")
+  -w, --write-config    update the specified config file with the suggested versions
 ```

 ### Options inherited from parent commands